-To be the foundation on which Army Medicine is built, sustained and transformed.
+Our vision is to be the foundation on which Army Medicine is built, sustained, and transformed.

-There are several major organizations that comprise the U.S. Army Medical Center of Excellence:
+There are ten major organizations that comprise the U.S. Army Medical Center of Excellence:

-The Directorate of Training and Academic Affairs (DoTAA).
+The Directorate of Training and Doctrine (DOTD) creates relevant customer-focused education and training products that support the medical mission.
 The MEDCoE is accredited by the Council of Occupational Education, and all programs of instruction are reviewed by the American Council on Education.
 Students attending courses at the MEDCoE can get undergraduate and graduate college credits.
 The Graduate School also conducts nine doctoral and five masters degree programs.